-Is Friday the best day to move home?
-Not necessarily...
+Why Friday may not be the best day to move home

-Why do most people move house on a Friday?
+Why do most people move home on a Friday?

-If you are part of a chain and are unable to dictate your chosen moving day, it is highly likely that the day given to you will be a Friday.
-This is because:
+If you are part of a chain and are unable to dictate your preferred moving day, it is highly likely that the day given to you will be a Friday.

-- Being the most popular day of the week to move, the other parties involved will probably be moving on a Friday, so you’ll be fitting in with them which will ease the process.
+- Being the most popular day to move, the other parties in the chain likely be moving on a Friday.

 What are the disadvantages of moving on a Friday?